sllam/comingle/README.md

 What is CoMingle?
 =================

 CoMingle is a coorindation programming framework for orchestrating applications distributed over multiple mobile devices.
 Distributed computations involving multiple parties are specified as a single declarative program in a ensemble-centric manner, rather than in the traditional node-centric manner, where separate communicating code is written for each participating node.

 CoMingle is greatly influenced by Join Patterns, Constraint Handling Rules and Linear Logic, specifying distributed computations as rewriting rules among multisets of events.
 Events are parametric on computing locations, defining CoMingle's ability to express decentralized computations in an ensemble of computing devices.
-Other features include multset comprehension patterns and non-linear pattern matching, that in combination, makes CoMingle a highly declarative coordination language for orchrestrating complex decentralized computations.
+Other features include multiset comprehension patterns and non-linear pattern matching.
+In combination, these make CoMingle a highly declarative coordination language for orchrestrating complex decentralized computations.

-CoMingle integrates with Android applications through a mechanism known as triggers and actuators: triggers allow an Android application to signal its local events to the CoMingle rewriting semantics, while actuators allow CoMingle to impose side-effects on the Android application (through callback operations) from events that occur during its rewriting.
+CoMingle integrates with Android applications through a mechanism known as triggers and actuators: triggers allow an Android application to signal occurrences of its local events (e.g., touch input, other UI or app events) to the CoMingle rewriting semantics, while actuators allow CoMingle to impose side-effects on the Android application (through callback operations) associated to events that occur during its rewriting.
+This means that CoMingle works with native Android SDK APIs and doesn't force you to program local operations and computations differently (you still have everything you love and hate about writing standalone Android apps!)

 In all, CoMingle programs not only represent easy to read declarative specifications of decentralized ensembles, they are executable and provide an intuitive interface to your